-- 2.2.19 The Craven District (outside the Yorkshire Dales National Park) has a rich built and natural environment, which includes: - (i) 31 Conservation Areas (Some Conservation Areas are split by the Yorkshire Dales National Park Boundary) - (ii) 868 Listed Buildings (English Heritage) - (iii) 33 Scheduled Ancient Monuments (English Heritage) - (iv) 2 Parks and Gardens of Historic and/or Landscape Interest - (v) 1 Area of Outstanding Natural Beauty (The Forest of Bowland in the north of the District) - (vi) 12 Sites of Special Scientific Interest (SSSI) (Natural England) - (vii) National Nature Reserves (Natural England): There are no National Nature Reserves located within Craven District outside the Yorkshire Dales National Park.
+- 2.2.19 The Craven District (outside the Yorkshire Dales National Park) has a rich built and natural environment, which includes: - (i) 29 Conservation Areas (Some Conservation Areas are split by the Yorkshire Dales National Park Boundary).
+This is a reduction from the 31 Conservation Areas recorded in the 2008-09 AMR, because the Skipton Central, Skipton South and Skipton West Conservation Areas were joined to form one large 'Skipton Conservation Area', as a result of the Skipton Conservation Areas Appraisals carried out in 2008. - (ii) 870 Listed Buildings (English Heritage) - (iii) 33 Scheduled Ancient Monuments (English Heritage) - (iv) 2 Parks and Gardens of Historic and/or Landscape Interest - (v) 1 Area of Outstanding Natural Beauty (The Forest of Bowland in the north of the District) - (vi) 12 Sites of Special Scientific Interest (SSSI) (Natural England) - (vii) National Nature Reserves (Natural England): There are no National Nature Reserves located within Craven District outside the Yorkshire Dales National Park.